DevOpsPlayground/Terraform-X-Minecraft/lab_2/README.md

     source = "./cubical"
 }
 ```
-Now you can run `terraform plan` (make sure you are in `/home/playground/workdir/Terraform-X-Minecraft` directory) and you should see the same output as before.
+Now you can run `terraform init` and `terraform plan` (make sure you are in `/home/playground/workdir/Terraform-X-Minecraft` directory) and you should see the same output as before.
 Before we apply anything we can improve our module to be even more well-rounded.
 Let's look at our `cubical/main.tf` file first and update the `locals` block to look like the below:

 ```
 locals {